Populist Party (United States): 1892 election

 One of the Populist Party's central goals was to create a coalition between farmers in the South and West and urban laborers in the Midwest and Northeast.
 In the latter regions, the Populists received the support of union officials like Knights of Labor leader Terrence Powderly and railroad organizer Eugene V. Debs, as well as author Edward Bellamy's Nationalist Clubs.
 But the Populists lacked compelling campaign planks that appealed specifically to urban laborers, and were largely unable to mobilize support in urban areas.
-Corporate leaders had largely been successful in preventing labor from organizing politically and economically, and union membership did not rival that of the Farmer's Alliance.
+Corporate leaders had largely been successful in preventing labor from organizing politically and economically, and union membership did not rival that of the Farmers' Alliance.
 Some unions, including the fledgling American Federation of Labor, refused to endorse any political party.
 Populists were also largely unable to win the support of farmers in the Northeast and the more developed parts of the Midwest.

 In the 1892 presidential election, Democratic nominee Grover Cleveland, a strong supporter of the gold standard, defeated incumbent Republican President Benjamin Harrison.
 Weaver won over one million votes, carried Colorado, Kansas, Idaho, and Nevada, and received electoral votes from Oregon and North Dakota.
 He was the first third-party candidate since the Civil War to win electoral votes, while Field was the first Southern candidate to win electoral votes since the 1872 election.
 The Populists performed strongly in the West, but many party leaders were disappointed by the results in parts of the South and the entire Great Lakes Region.
 Weaver failed to win more than 5% of the vote in any state east of the Mississippi River and north of the Mason–Dixon line.